 After you have placed your order, reply to the confirmation e-mail you receive and attach your art file to the e-mail.
 This ensures that we can match your artwork to the specific order you've placed.

 Do not worry.
 Simply wait for one of our Customer Care Representatives to contact you promptly after your order is placed & email your files at that point.

 There is a box for special instructions on the delivery page.
 Feel free to give us any information you think we need.
-Remember, artwork preparation is FREE and you'll receive a digital or faxed (your choice!) mockup for your approval - FREE - prior to production.
+Remember, artwork preparation is FREE and you'll receive a digital mockup for your approval - FREE - prior to production.

-We can accept anything: e-mailed art, faxed art, or mailed hard copy.
+We can accept anything: e-mailed art to mailed hard copy (subject to sight of artwork).
 Just send us what you have and we'll work with you on the rest.
 Keep in mind that to keep your order moving as fast as possible, we prefer to receive vector file formats.

 Note: Changing the file name to a vector file extension will not change the file type.

 • Embed the fonts used or export as generic .eps